Educational Opportunities

 Scholarships Offered

-Two $1,000 scholarships may be awarded to two qualified applicants, paid directly to the student to be used for tuition, books, or fees for the college of their choice.
+A $1,000 scholarship may be awarded to a qualified applicant, paid directly to the student to be used for tuition, books, or fees for the college of their choice.

 Who is Eligible?